terkelg/awesome-creative-coding/README.md

 - [OGLdev](http://ogldev.atspace.co.uk/) - Collection of modern OpenGL tutorials by Etay Meiri.
 - [OpenGL Tutorial](http://www.opengl-tutorial.org/) - Site is dedicated to tutorials for OpenGL 3.3 and later.
 - [On ray casting, ray tracing, ray marching and the like](http://www.hugi.scene.org/online/hugi37/hugi%2037%20-%20coding%20adok%20on%20ray%20casting,%20ray%20tracing,%20ray%20marching%20and%20the%20like.htm) - The title says it all.
 Introduction by Adok.
+- [Sun and Black Cat](http://sunandblackcat.com/other.php?l=eng) - Articles on shaders and other computer graphics related topics.

 #### Canvas